sakaiproject/sakai/basiclti/docs/LTIROLES.md

 The full default mappings are documented in [SakaiBLTIUtil.java](https://github.com/sakaiproject/sakai/blob/master/basiclti/basiclti-common/src/java/org/sakaiproject/basiclti/util/SakaiBLTIUtil.java)
-But here is a copy (may be out of date) so that we can talk about the.
+But here is a copy (may be out of date) so that we can talk about them.

     admin:Instructor,http://purl.imsglobal.org/vocab/lis/v2/membership#Instructor,
             http://purl.imsglobal.org/vocab/lis/v2/membership#Instructor,